-The holiday season is an interesting time in private aviation.
+The holiday travel season is an interesting time in private aviation.
 As one of the busiest travel windows of the year, operators and flight crews prepare to go the extra mile to ensure safe and comfortable transit without delays or disruptions.??

-However, the peak season can also prove challenging, with weather conditions becoming unpredictable during a time when private air travel is at its peak.
+However, the peak season can also prove challenging.
+For example, weather conditions may become unpredictable during a time when private air travel is at its peak.
 During this one-month window, private jet travelers encounter several travel obstacles with a fair amount of regularity.??

 It’s universally understood that one can’t control the weather.
-It comes as no surprise, then, that weather delays and ground conditions can become the biggest obstacles to holiday air travel.
-The 2019 Thanksgiving travel peak-commonly referred to as the “biggest travel day of the year”- saw hundreds of weather-related cancellations, and over 5,000 delayed flights across commercial airlines, according to reporting from CNBC.
+It’s no surprise, then, that weather delays and ground conditions are sometimes the biggest obstacles to holiday air travel.
+The 2019 Thanksgiving travel peak-commonly referred to as the “biggest travel day of the year”- saw hundreds of weather-related cancellations.
+Plus, according to CNBC, over 5,000 delayed flights across commercial airlines.?

 In these cases, working with a reliable charter or membership provider can make a difference.
-Operators who have access to a large fleet of available aircraft within their portfolio are more likely to be able to accommodate travel needs, even when those plans occur last minute.
-Memberships also allow travelers to select an aircraft that best suits their travel needs in terms of capacity, luggage storage, distance, and speed.
+Operators with access to a large portfolio of available aircraft fleet can accommodate travel needs more easily, even when last-minute plans.
+Memberships also allow travelers to select an aircraft that best suits their travel needs ?in terms of capacity, luggage storage, distance, and speed.?

-While fractional jet share is in many cases a valuable component of a travel portfolio, there are cases where scheduling conflicts arise with a fractional aircraft.
+Fractional jet share is, in many cases, a valuable component of a travel portfolio.
+Although, there are cases where scheduling conflicts arise with a fractional aircraft.
 Peak travel days such as holidays are one such instance.
-While fractional owners have a great deal of freedom over when and how they travel, a fractional share with potentially up to 32 competing share-holders means that holiday travel plans need to be booked well in advance to ensure service.?? ?
+Usually, fractional owners have a great deal of freedom over when and how they travel.
+However, a fractional share can potentially have up to 32 competing share-holders.
+That means holiday travel plans need to be booked well in advance to ensure service.?? ?

-Peak travel can also affect call-in times, peak hourly surcharges, and fuel surcharges, depending on the particulars of your fractional share agreement.
-If your destination falls outside your Primary Service Area, ferry or repositioning fees may also apply.
+Peak travel can also affect call-in times, peak hourly surcharges, and fuel surcharges.
+All that depends on the particulars of your fractional share agreement.
+If your destination falls outside your Primary Service Area, ferry or repositioning fees may also apply.?

 In these cases, supplemental lift becomes necessary to meet your private travel needs.
-Membership and charter options can help you maintain your schedule and enjoy your travel plans even when your primary aircraft is unavailable.
-Be sure to book these options as far in advance as possible, to avoid the increased demand on the pool of available private jets during the height of the holiday season.
+Membership and charter options can help you maintain your schedule.
+You’ll also enjoy your travel plans even when your primary aircraft is unavailable.
+Be sure to book these options as far in advance as possible.
+That way you can avoid increased demand on the pool of available private jets during the height of the holiday season.?? ?

-While delays and weather patterns could affect the winter travel, savvy travelers can mitigate these occurrences and enjoy their leisure time – both in the air and at their destination.
-A full-service membership program is an ideal choice to ensure that changes in weather and availability bring no disruption to your travel plans.
-Magellan’s Elevate program comes with no peak day surcharges, ALL inclusive hourly rates and a peace of mind that even the worst of the winter weather delays will not jeopardize your travel plans.
+While delays and weather patterns could affect the winter travel, savvy travelers can mitigate these occurrences.
+In addition, they’ll enjoy their leisure time – both in the air and at their destination.
+A full-service membership program is an ideal choice to ensure changes in weather and availability cause no disruption.
+Magellan’s Elevate program comes with no peak day surcharges, ALL inclusive hourly rates and a peace of mind that even the worst of the winter weather delays will not jeopardize your travel plans.?

-If you find yourself in need of holiday travel solutions on short notice, Magellan Jets is here to assist in creating a memorable travel experience for you and your family.
-Reach out to a Private Aviation Consultant today for a quote, and to learn more about the Magellan Jets difference.
+If you find yourself in need of holiday travel solutions on short notice, Magellan Jets is here to assist.
+We’ll help create memorable travel experiences for you and your family.
+Reach out to a Private Aviation Consultant today for a quote, and to learn more about the Magellan Jets difference.?